simone-lungarella/chlog/README.md

 ### Missing
 - [X] Requires `git remote update` to be executed before changelog generated, could be executed at start
-- [ ] Make it executable from everywhere, and downlodable
 - [X] Add argument to handle versions
-- [ ] Handle long commit messages
 - [X] Add --help
-- [ ] Add --rich to handle long commits messages as summary of a specific feature/bug
 - [ ] Organize code in multiple files
+- [ ] Handle long commits messages as summary of a specific feature/bug

 ### What the result looks like
-This project respects the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) and the git history is mantained as much clean is possible.
 You can check the generated changelog [here](changelogger_changelog.md).